Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/README.md

 Headers and their folders should be copied into the include folder so that you have a structure like this: ./include/cxx_api and ./include/c_api

-## Setup

 Replace the text in the configs/config.json file with your subscription key and key region.
 If you are using a custom speech commands application or custom speech font you can insert those GUID's there as well.

-### For the Nightfury device you will need the speech devices SDK
-TODO:
-This should be updated once the nightfury build is public

 ## Build directly on Linux arm32